Skip to main content.

 If you get an error message about ports being in use, make sure that you shut down your server through the command-line.

+Depending on how Eclipse is set up, it may just open its browser.
 Eclipse's web browser is fairly simple.
 Instead, you should typically look at the web page within Firefox or Chrome by looking at the URL:

 http://localhost:8080/First